DanilaFe/maypop/doc/PROPOSAL.md

 or annotations) is not possible.
 The core language in CIC requires explicit type annotations, which makes type checking fairly straightforward, but also complicates writing code in the language.
-Type _inference_ would make it easier for users to write code by allowing the interpreter to "guess" the types of various terms. compiler to guess the type of a particular term.
+Type _inference_ would make it easier for users to write code by allowing the interpreter to "guess" the types of various terms.
 In our language, more sophisticated forms of type inference can eliminate the need for redundant patterns (a vector of length 1 can't be `Nil`), thus further reducing additional burden on the user.